-- A. Permitted uses: Other than to the extent constituting a formula business (which shall be subject to the provisions of Section 150-(9)(B): - (1) Retail stores, galleries, studios and banks. - (2) Personal service stores and fitness facilities. - (3) (a) Take-out food establishments; - (b) Restaurants which either: - (i) satisfy all of the following criteria:
+A. Permitted uses: Other than to the extent constituting a formula business (which business shall be permitted as a conditional use subject to the provisions of Section 150-(9)(B)):

-(A) the kitchen and any publicly accessed portions of such restaurant are located solely on the ground floor of a building,

-(B) the combined area of the kitchen and any publicly accessed portions of such restaurant do not exceed 1300 square feet, and

-(C) to the extent that such restaurant includes outdoor seating, such restaurant provides for no more than 8 seats outdoors; or

-(ii) was in existence as of the effective date of Local Law 3 of 2023 and has not been the subject of a substantial expansion since such date, provided that any such restaurant shall constitute a permitted use solely to the extent of that it is operating in accordance with its approved site plan and any applicable conditional use permit in effect with respect to such restaurant as of the effective date of Local Law 3 of 2023; and

-(c) Bars, tasting rooms and hotels or motels in existence as of Local Law 3 of 2023 so long as such use has not been the subject of a substantial expansion since such date, provided that any such business shall constitute a permitted use solely to the extent that it is operating in accordance with its approved site plan and any applicable conditional use approval in effect with respect to such business as of the effective date of Local Law 3 of 2023.

-- (4) Professional and business offices and government offices. - (5) Non-personal service establishments. - (6) Theaters. - (7) Outlets and pickup stations for laundries and cleaning establishments, excluding commercial laundries.
-Cleaning of wearing apparel or household efforts on the premises shall be permitted only if noncombustible solvent is used, except for the incidental removal of spots with combustible solvent.
+- (1) Retail stores, galleries, studios and banks. - (2) Personal service stores and fitness facilities. - (3) (a) Take-out food establishments; - (b) Restaurants which either: - (i) satisfy all of the following criteria: - (A) the kitchen and any publicly accessed portions of such restaurant are located solely on the ground floor of a building, - (B) the combined area of the kitchen and any publicly accessed portions of such restaurant do not exceed 1500 square feet, and - (C) to the extent that such restaurant includes outdoor seating, such restaurant provides for no more than 8 seats outdoors; or - (ii) was in existence as of the effective date of Local Law 3 of 2023 and has not been the subject of a substantial expansion since such date, provided that any such restaurant shall constitute a permitted use solely to the extent of that it is operating in accordance with its approved site plan and any applicable conditional use permit in effect with respect to such restaurant as of the effective date of Local Law 3 of 2023; and - (c) Bars, tasting rooms and hotels or motels in existence as of Local Law 3 of 2023 so long as such use has not been the subject of a substantial expansion since such date, provided that any such business shall constitute a permitted use solely to the extent that it is operating in accordance with its approved site plan and any applicable conditional use approval in effect with respect to such business as of the effective date of Local Law 3 of 2023. - (4) Professional and business offices and government offices. - (5) Non-personal service establishments. - (6) Theaters. - (7) Outlets and pickup stations for laundries and cleaning establishments, excluding commercial laundries.
+Cleaning of wearing apparel or household efforts on the premises shall be permitted only if noncombustible solvent is used, except for the incidental removal of spots with combustible solvent. - (8) Newspaper printing, including incidental job printing. - (9) Fraternal lodges. - (11) Mortuary and funeral parlors.